atesgoral/whatmd/README.md

 whatmd <JS file>
 ```

-Pass in a JS file to probe for module definition patters.
+Pass in a JS file to probe for module definition patterns.
 The currently checked patterns are:

 1. Global exports
 2. CommonJS